Scotchman0/CellProfiler_Ubuntu_Installer/README.md

 For code base support after installation, check the cellprofiler page: https://github.com/cellprofiler/cellprofiler

+*before you begin: $ sudo apt update && sudo apt upgrade -y* (this is important so you can verify that apt isn't locked due to background updating before you start the install process)

 1. Clone this repo to your Target workstation desktop:
 > sudo git clone https://github.com/scotchman0/CellProfiler_Ubuntu_Installer.git